antiparticle25/genomic_data_solutions/README.md

 ## Integration with LLM Tools
 By utilizing an appropriate embedding model, each study can be represented in a high-dimensional space, eventually allowing for similarity assessments based on their content.
+This means knowing one researcher = knowing potential collaborators and competitors.

 ### Visualization
 Dimensionality reduction (UMAP) of a subset of scRNA-seq studies in Europe provides a visual representation of the data clustering, in this case COVID-19 and remaining studies